sapphirepp/sapphirepp/doc/pages/examples/scattering-only.md

 The parameter file is split into three sections.
-First, the `Physical parameters` section with all user defined parameters from the @ref Sapphire::PhysicalParameters "PhysicalParameters" class.
-Next, the `Output` section, containing the parameters from the @ref Sapphire::Utils::OutputParameters "OutputParameters" class.
+First, the `Physical parameters` section with all user defined parameters from the @ref sapphirepp::PhysicalParameters "PhysicalParameters" class.
+Next, the `Output` section, containing the parameters from the @ref sapphirepp::Utils::OutputParameters "OutputParameters" class.
 Third, the `VFP` section with all parameters related to @ref sapphirepp::VFP::VFPParameters "VFPParameters".
 These sections can contain a number of parameters and subsections using the